-Western Hotel Museum
+Check Out the Historical Artifacts at Western Hotel Museum

-Formerly a hotel, it was converted into a museum during its centennial year in 1988.
+Formerly a hotel, Western Hotel Museum was converted into a museum during its centennial year in 1988.

-It is open to public on second and fourth Fridays and Saturdays of every month from 11 am to 4 pm.
-Explore the ancient artifacts in this historic museum.
+It is open to the public on the second and fourth Fridays and Saturdays of every month, from 11 am to 4 pm.

-Hot Air Balloon Rides
+Enjoy the Hot Air Balloon Rides

 Try this amazing experience in Lancaster and create unforgettable memories to cherish.

-Encompassing over 50 acres, this park features 3 enchanting lakes, picnic areas, invigorating hiking trails, barbeque grills, snack bars, playgrounds, and more.
+Encompassing over 50 acres, this park features three enchanting lakes, picnic areas, invigorating hiking trails, barbeque grills, snack bars, playgrounds, and more.

 Go for a refreshing stroll here or enjoy a nice picnic by the lakeside.

 Drive on the Civic Musical Road

-Located between 30th and 40th Street West on Avenue G, it consists of grooves that cause music to start playing every time a car is driven on it.
+Located between 30th and 40th Street West on Avenue G, Civic Musical Road consists of grooves that play music every time a car is driven on it.

 The grooves are located at regular intervals on the road.

 It was originally paved by Honda Motor Company in 2008 as a publicity stunt.
-This road is the only one of its kind in the United States.

 Enjoy a scenic and musical drive on this road while visiting Lancaster.

-Prime Desert Woodland Preserve
+Go Hiking at Prime Desert Woodland Preserve

 Go hiking in the wild and sandy desert and view the exotic wildlife.